Framization and Deframization: Tied (ramified) monoids by deframization

 \subsubsection{Deframization of $\RR_{d,n}$}

-The tied Rook monoid $t\RR_n$ is presented by generators $s_1,\ldots,s_{n-1}$, $e_1,\ldots,e_{n-1}$, $r_1,\ldots,r_n$, $q_1,\ldots,q_n$ satisfying {\normalfont(\ref{TSn1})-(\ref{TSn3})} and the following relations (see \cite[Theorem 2]{AiArJuMMJ}):
+The tied Rook monoid $t\RR_n$ is presented by generators $s_1,\ldots,s_{n-1}$, $e_1,\ldots,e_{n-1}$, $r_1,\ldots,r_n$, $q_1,\ldots,q_n$ satisfying {\normalfont(\ref{TSn1})-(\ref{TSn3})} and the following relations (see \cite[Theorem 3]{AiArJuJPAA2023}):

 \begin{remark} The cardinality of $t\RR_n$ is given by $\sum_{k=0}^n { \binom{n} {k}}^2 k!
 Bell(2n - k) .$ These numbers are $3, 39, 971, 38140, 2126890, 157874467, 14928602309$ for $n=1,\dots , 7$, respectively. \end{remark} We recall that the diagram of the generator $q_i$ is the tied version of that of $r_i$, see Figure \ref{Fig17} b.
-Therefore, in $R_{d,n}$ it is natural to take the bridge elements $\bar e_i$ as in (\ref{ei}) and $\bar q_i$ as in (\ref{qi}).
+Therefore, in $R'_{d,n}$ it is natural to take the bridge elements $\bar e_i$ as in (\ref{ei}) and $\bar q_i$ as in (\ref{qi}).

-\begin{remark} Note that, if we use the presentation of $R_{d,n}$ with the $p_i$ as generators, it is natural to take the bridges elements $\bar w_i$ defined from (\ref{wijh}) as:
+\begin{remark} Note that, if we use the presentation of $R'_{d,n}$ with the $p_i$ as generators, it is natural to take the bridges elements $\bar w_i$ defined from (\ref{wijh}) as:

 The diagram of $\bar w_i$ is shown in Fig. \ref{Fig17}a.
-In this case we get by deframization the same tied rook monoid $t\RR_n$, presented by generators $s_i$'s, $p_i$'s, $e_i$'s and $w_i $'s.
+In this case we get by deframization the same tied rook monoid $t\RR_n$, presented by generators $s_i$ , $p_i$, $e_i$ and $w_i $.
 The original presentation is recovered by using eq. (\ref{RHO2}) together with

 \end{remark}